osukelly691/test/d.-Configuring-a-Validator.md

 ValidatorOptions.CascadeMode = CascadeMode.StopOnFirstFailure;
 ```

-This can then be overriden by individual validator classes or by individual rules.
+This can then be overridden by individual validator classes or by individual rules.

 To set the cascade mode for all rules inside a single validator class, set the `CascadeMode` property on `AbstractValidator`: